BruhBruhDev/Reversi/README.txt

 This is a school project which was made in a timeframe of a week.
-If you find any bugs let me now!
+If you find any bugs let me know!

 The main code is located in Form1.cs
 You can find the compiled executable in: